kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-picker-api/index.md

 The value of this prop represents whether the skins feature is enabled.

-### recentEmojisFeat
+### blockRecentEmojiAddition
 - Type: ``boolean``
 - Default: ``false``

+The value of this prop represents whether the recent emojis addition is enabled.

+### isRecentEmojiFeatBlocked
+- Type: ``boolean``
+- Default: ``false``

-The value of this prop represents whether the recent emojis feature is enabled.
+The value of this prop represents whether the recent emojis feature is

 ### recentEmojisStorage
 - Type: ``string``